absrp/absrp.github.io/_pages/group.md

 ### Current group members

 <p align="justify">
-I will be starting a faculty position in the Department of Geosciences at Utah State University in January 2025.
+I just started a faculty position in the Department of Geosciences at Utah State University.
 I am recruiting graduate students and am especially interested in those wanting to pursue a MSc.
 Send me an email if you're interested and include your CV and a brief statement of your interests and how they align with my research program.
-You can reach me at alba@caltech.edu or amrodriguezpadilla@gmail.com.
+You can reach me at alba.rodriguez@usu.edu .
 I also have funding to support undergraduate students (from USU or otherwise) for summer research projects, reach out if you are interested!

 </p>